visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Prices are in US dollars
 - Plans:
   - Free plan (with limitations)
-  - "Automated Reels" plan: $24/month
+  - "Automated Reels" plan: Starting from $24/month or more based on user country, they can find it by going to makereels.ai/pricing
-  - "Automated Reels Pro" plan: $49/month
+  - "Automated Reels Pro" plan: Starting from $49/month or more based on user country makereels.ai/pricing
 - Credit system available for one-time uses without subscription
 - Annual plans offer a discount compared to monthly plans
 - Refunds accepted within 24 hours of delivery
 - Geo based discounted pricing like countries (e.g., India, parts of Africa) have subsidized pricing
 - Pricing page auto pricing based on location: https://makereels.ai/en/pricing
+- If price seems expensive for them, try to show the value of the tool and transfer to senior support.

 ## Free vs Paid Plans vs Credits